 Probable Cause – did the officer actually have probable cause to stop, arrest, and charge you with DUI?
 For instance, someone coming out of a bar late at night could be randomly stopped by the police without ever having given the officer a reason to stop him or her.
 If the officer did not have probable cause – observing you leaving a bar at 2:00am is NOT probable cause – you have grounds to fight the arrest.

-Getting a DUI or DWI as a nursing student does not mean a career as a nurse is over, however you must fight the pending charge in court and win.
-Let us help you with what happens with DUI and nursing jobs as it pertains to your own situation.
+Getting a DUI or DWI as a nursing student in 2023 does not mean a career as a nurse is over, however you must fight the pending charge in court and win.
+Let us help you with what happens with DUI and local nursing jobs as it pertains to your own situation.
 Additionally, we can provide advice for potential ways to help get out of the charges, as well as how to deal with the medical board.